sendwyre/yes-compliance-token/YESToken.md

 The specific attestations allowed are defined authoritatively by this document and may be country-specific.

 When an end-user attempts to interact with some 3rd-party financial service or application which supports this protocol (an _integrator_), the application can quickly query the compliance status of the end-user on the blockchain.
+A
-Beyond the ERC721 interface, a set of query APIs are defined so that the partner can contextualize their needs and acquire a direct authoritative answer on the compliance status of a particular address.
-All defined attestations are boolean; they may be present or not, without degree.
+simple query API is defined so that the partner may contextualize their needs and acquire a direct answer on the compliance status of a particular address.

-One deployed contract of this token encompasses a single ecosystem of recognized minters in the space.
-This ensures that any partner attempting to query compliance status need not ask many minters separately, but rather query them all through a single token.
-The _ecosystem owner_ (original owner of the contract - Wyre, in our case) ultimately controls the list of authorized validators.
+One deployed contract of this token encompasses a single ecosystem of recognized validators in the space.
+This ensures that any partner attempting to query compliance status need not ask many validators separately, but rather query them all through a single token.
+The _ecosystem owner_ (Wyre, in our case) ultimately controls the list of authorized validators.

+Any collective of validators launches their own ecosystem as a new standalone token.
+Interconnectedness of such ecosystems might be supported via proxying (see below).

 ### Specification